theiagen/wm_training_202205/exercises/exercise_01.md

 # Exercise 01: Creating a WDL Workflow

-In this exercise, trainees will learn how to create WDL tasks and workflows and utilize miniwdl to run these workflows locally.
+In this exercise, trainees will learn how to write a single-task WDL workflow and how to use miniwdl to run this workflow locally.

 **Exercise Objective**: Create a WDL workflow to capture the total number of reads in a fastq file using fastq-scan.
 - Part 1: Exploring fastq-scan to calculate total numbe of reads in a fastq file